-After a friend of mine read the book, Men are from Mars and Women are from Venus, she explained to me that women often have multiple “folders” open at one time while men only open one at a time.
-This enables women to think of multiple things at the same time and why men only have one thing on their minds at a time.
+After a friend of mine read the book Men are from Mars and Women are from Venus, she explained that women often have multiple “folders” open while men only open one at a time.
+This enables women to think of multiple things simultaneously while men only have one thing on their minds at a time.
 However, is multitasking really as good for us as we are led to believe?
 Is it our friend or our foe?

 Stop and consider how many things you have going on right now.
-Here is my list of things I have going at this exact moment:
+Ok, I’ll start – here is the list of things I have going on at this exact moment:

-How long was your list with current things you are trying to this moment?
+How long was your list of current things you are trying to do at this moment?
 I bet you aren’t surprised at the number, are you?

 Multitasking is “the act of undertaking more than one task at a time.”
 This means that to truly be multitasking, you must be doing two separate tasks simultaneously.
 An example of multitasking is when I am writing this article and watching a tv show at the same time.
 Both tasks are being performed hand in hand.